RekhaLeelara/RegExTutorial/Develop/gist-template.md

 { n , m }	Match from n to m times.

 ### OR Operator

+The '|' operator helps to match one of the string.
+Please see the following examples

+"hi|hello"

+matches a string that has either "hi" or "hello" in it

+"(b|cd)ef"

+a string that has either "bef" or "cdef"

+"(a|b)*c"

+a string that has a sequence of alternating a's and b's ending in a c

 ### Character Classes
 A character class allows you to match any symbol from a certain character set.
 A character class is also called a character set.